smudge/decks/railsconf-2022/slides.md

 <!--

-It's how we ran them on our development laptops!
+It's how we run them on our development laptops!

+And so when we develop apps locally, we use a tool called...
 -->

 ---